Graduate Center, City University of New York

-- "Content and Inference", First CUNY-Milan Interdisciplinary Workshop in Philosophy, on belief, February 2018.
+- "Content and Inference", PowerPoint presentation at First CUNY-Milan Interdisciplinary Workshop in Philosophy (on belief), February 2018; abstract.

-- "Qualities and Consciousness", Southern Society for Philosophy and Psychology, March 2018.
+- "Qualities and Consciousness", PowerPoint presentation for Symposium on Sensation, Southern Society for Philosophy and Psychology, March 2018.

 - "There's Nothing about Mary", forthcoming in Classic Arguments: The Knowledge Argument, ed.
 Sam Coleman, Cambridge: Cambridge University Press.